-There are six particularly talented local musicians lined up for the final of the ‘PwC Jersey Young Musician of the Year’ competition this year.
+There are six extremely talented local musicians lined up for the final of the ‘PwC Jersey Young Musician of the Year’ competition this year.

-Each finalist has already won the island title for their respective instrument category and they are all strong contenders for the ‘PwC Young Musician of the Year’ title.
-They have just under two weeks to put the finishing touches to their performances ahead of the competition final, which takes place on Saturday 8 March, 7pm at the Jersey Opera House.
+Each finalist has already won the island title for their respective instrument category and they are all strong contenders for the ‘PwC Jersey Young Musician of the Year’ title.
+They don’t have much longer to put the finishing touches to their performances ahead of the competition final, which takes place next month on Saturday 21 March, 7pm at the Jersey Opera House.

 The six finalists are (in alphabetical order by surname):

-The recent heats saw the long awaited addition of the Vocal Heat, sponsored by the Jersey Vocal Trust.
+The recent heats saw the inclusion for the second year running of the Vocal Heat, sponsored by the Jersey Vocal Trust.
 Ian Kennedy (the visiting Vocal adjudicator) from the Guildhall School of Music and Drama spoke extremely highly of the standard of the competition.

 Each finalist will perform a short programme of music, which they have selected to showcase their musicality and power of expression whilst demonstrating their performance and technical skills across a variety of musical periods and styles.
-The competitors will be adjudicated by a panel of external judges who bring together an impressive range of technical knowledge and performance experience.
+The competitors will be adjudicated by an external judge who will bring an impressive range of technical knowledge and performance experience.

 As well as being awarded the ‘PwC Jersey Young Musician of the Year’ trophy and a cheque for £200, the overall winner will receive a trip for themselves and a friend or family member to attend a concert of their choice in the UK.
-They will also be invited to give a recital in the summer at the Jersey Arts Centre.
-In addition, one of the finalists will be presented with the Jersey Symphony Orchestra Award for outstanding performance which is being adjudicated separately for the first time this year.
+They will also be invited to give a recital in the summer.
+In addition, the Jersey Symphony Orchestra Award will go to one of the finalists whose performance demonstrates potential to benefit from a structured programme of participation with the JSO over the following year.

-Dr Graham Cox, Head of the Jersey Music Service, said: “It was really pleasing to see that the heats in January were of such a high standard and the field for the final looks very strong indeed.
-I think we can expect some exciting performances from the finalists.
-The judges have a difficult task ahead, deciding who the winner of this prestigious accolade should be.”
+Dr Graham Cox, Head of Jersey Music Service, said: “It was really pleasing to see that the heats in January were of such a high standard and the field for the final looks very strong indeed.
+I think we can expect some exciting performances and a really varied programme from the finalists.
+The judges have a difficult task ahead, deciding who the deserved winner of this prestigious accolade should be.”

 1993 : Michael Eouzan, Euphonium